 The Catholic Defender: Jesus Ascension begins the Office of the Papacy

-This past Thursday was Ascension Thursday, which was celebrated at Divine Mercy here in Gardner Kansas on Sunday, so I will write about it today on Tuesday.
+This past Thursday was Ascension Thursday, which will be celebrated at Divine Mercy here in Gardner Kansas on Sunday, so I will write about it today on Thursday.

 About three years previously, Jesus began his public Ministry with being baptized by St. John the Baptist.

 “The spirit of the Lord God is upon me, because the Lord has anointed me; He has sent me to bring glad tidings to the lowly, to heal the brokenhearted, To proclaim liberty to the captives and release to the prisoners, To announce a year of favor from the Lord and a day of vindication by our God, to comfort all who mourn; To place on those who mourn in Zion a diadem instead of ashes, To give them oil of gladness in place of mourning, a glorious mantle instead of a listless spirit” (Isaiah 61:1-3).

 We see this scripture fulfilled at the baptism of Jesus.
 It is at this point that Jesus begins His public ministry.

 The Gospel of Matthew records what happens, “The Jesus came from Galilee to John at the Jordan to be baptized by him.
 John tried to prevent him saying, ‘I need to be baptized by you, and yet you are coming to me?’
 Jesus said to him in reply, ‘Allow it now, for thus it is fitting for us to fulfill all righteousness.’
 Then he allowed him.
 After Jesus was baptized, he came up from the water and behold, the heavens were opened for him, and he saw the Spirit of God descending like a dove and coming upon him.
 And a voice came from the heavens, saying ‘This is my beloved Son, with whom I am well pleased “ (Matthew 3:13-17).